Contact Us 1-800-596-4880

 You can associate environment permissions to the custom role.
 This enables you to create roles that give users different permissions over environments.

-3. In the Access Management navigation menu, click Business Groups.
+3. In the Access Management navigation menu, select Business Groups.

-4. Click the name of the organization you want to access.
+4. Select the name of the organization to access.

-6. Click the name of the custom role to which to grant access to an API.
+6. Click the name of the custom role to grant API access to.

 Custom roles have a radial button next to them.